hileamlakB/GBK/README.md

 Its task is to wrap around the Kernal and make interaction more civil, hence the name Bark, like the tree bark.
 The general takes most of the basics of commands that are present in the bash shell and communicate them to the Kernal in a soldierly manner.
-This is shell is built as part of a learning C. The initial project was done as a group project and was hosted here [here](https://github.com/hileamlakB/simple_shell).
+This shell is built as an exercies to
+learn C. The initial project was done as a group project and was hosted here [here](https://github.com/hileamlakB/simple_shell).
 The group project was  great and I leanred a lot from it.
 I amm rebuilding this one again from the in order to learn the other parts of the project